Tenure Track Position in Mechanical Engineering

-Located in downtown Toronto, the largest and most culturally diverse city in Canada and on the territory of the Anishinaabeg, Haudenosaunee and the Wendat Peoples, the Department of Mechanical and Industrial Engineering (MIE) in the Faculty of Engineering & Architectural Science at Ryerson University, invites applications for a tenure-track position at the rank of Assistant Professor in Mechanical Engineering focusing on Mathematical Modeling of Materials and Processes, effective July 1, 2021, subject to final budgetary approval.
+Located in downtown Toronto, the largest and most culturally diverse city in Canada and on the territory of the Anishinaabeg, Haudenosaunee and the Wendat Peoples, the Department of Mechanical and Industrial Engineering (MIE) in the Faculty of Engineering & Architectural Science at Ryerson University invites applications for a tenure track position at the rank of Assistant Professor in Mechanical Engineering focusing on Theoretical/Computational Materials Science, effective July 1, 2022 subject to final budgetary approval.

-- a strong research profile in areas of interest with the possibility of expansion into other research areas; evidence of an emerging scholarly research and/or creative activity that is current, innovative and impactful as evidence by, but not limited, peer-reviewed publications, working papers, public policy contributions, presentations at academic conferences, community and professional work, grants, research related awards and other writing or creative production that contributes to the visibility and prominence of the discipline.
+- a strong emerging scholarly research that is current, innovative and impactful as evidenced by, but not limited to, peer-reviewed publications, working papers, public policy contributions, presentations at academic conferences, community and professional work, grants, research-related awards, and other writing or creative production that contributes to the visibility and prominence of the discipline;

-- ability and willingness to contribute to the life of the Department, Faculty and the University through collegial service.
+- an ability and willingness to contribute to the life of the Department, Faculty, and the University through collegial service.

-Serving a highly diverse student population of over 45,000, with 100+ undergraduate and graduate programs built on the integration of theoretical and practical learning and distinguished by a professionally focussed curriculum with a strong emphasis on excellence in teaching, research and creative activities, Ryerson is a vibrant, urban university known for its culture of innovation, entrepreneurship, community engagement and city-building through its award-winning architecture.
+Serving a highly diverse student population of over 45,000, with 100+ undergraduate and graduate programs built on the integration of theoretical and practical learning and distinguished by a professionally focused curriculum with a strong emphasis on excellence in teaching, research and creative activities.
+Ryerson is a vibrant, urban university known for its culture of innovation, entrepreneurship, community engagement and city-building through its award-winning architecture.